The Common Program of the People's Republic of China 1949-1954

 Central Committee Forwards Opinions from the South Central Bureau on Strengthening Public Security and Political Work in State-Owned Enterprises Post “Five-anti” Campaign

-Central Committee Forwards Report from the All-China Federation of Labor on Issues of Labor and Management Relations in Private Enterprises During the “Five-anti” Campaign
+Central Committee Forwards Report from the All-China Federation of Labour on Issues of Labour and Management Relations in Private Enterprises During the “Five-anti” Campaign

 Central Committee Instruction on Conducting Investigations and Research Following the “Five-anti” Campaign to Guide the Work of United Front in Industrial and Commercial Circles